J-Walker-Git/grc-mock-company-policy/README.md

 The total inherent risk score was 35 and the total residual risk score was 22, resulting in a reduction of 13 points.
 This equals an overall organisational risk reduction of **37.1%**.

+*Figure 1: SOC-WIN11 Communications Risk Matrix.*

-*Figure 1: SOC-WIN11 Communications Risk Register – inherent risk compared with residual risk after mitigation.*
+*Figure 2: SOC-WIN11 Communications Risk Register – inherent risk compared with residual risk after mitigation.*

 ## Controls Introduced

-The project introduced or reinforced the following controls:
+The project introduced the following controls:
 - Mandatory multi-factor authentication
 - Approved password manager use
 - Unique password requirements